-A. Project Summary - Limited to one (1) page
+1. Research Project Summary - Limited to one (1) page.

-A Project Summary describing the proposed research and its potential contribution toward the goals of the MSCRF and this RFA, as set forth in this document.
+Summary of the Research Project describing the proposed research and its potential contribution toward the goals of the MSCRF and this RFA, as set forth in this document.

-B. Clinical Research Plan - Limited to six (6) pages, including all tables, figures and charts practice; (2) An explanation of why human stem cells are necessary or advantageous to the proposed research; (3) The Research Design, including the Scientific Rationale, Experimental Approaches, Methods and Technique proposed for accomplishing the Project goals within two (2) years.; and (4) If applicable, a Target Product Profile for the therapeutic candidate.
+2. Clinical Research Plan - Limited to eight (8) pages, including all tables, figures, and charts.

+An overall plan for development of the therapeutic candidate, including (1) A description of the targeted disease, condition or injury and the potential impact that the proposed therapy will have, if successfully commercialized, on the treatment or progression of that disease, injury or condition, or on medical practice; (2) An explanation of why human stem cells are necessary or advantageous to the proposed research; (3) The Research Design, including the Scientific Rationale, Experimental Approaches, Methods and Technique proposed for accomplishing the Project goals within two (2) years.; and (4) If applicable, a Target Product Profile for the therapeutic candidate.
 Each of the following aspects of a TPP should be addressed: (a) description; (b) significance; (c) indication(s); (d) activity (in vitro/in vivo) and efficacy endpoint (in patients); (e) safety; (f) route; (g) regimen; (h) risk versus benefit and (i) clinical competitiveness.
 For proposed allogeneic cell therapies, immune tolerance or immunosuppression strategies should be addressed in the above sections.